desihub/specter/README.md

 Run bin/specter -h to see command line options.

-To use the python toolkit:
+Example usage of the python toolkit:

     #- Load PSF file for some spectrograph
     from specter.psf import load_psf